ryabv/ryabv/README.md

 - 👋 Hi, I’m Riabchenko Vladimir
 - 👀 I’m interested in programming, especially in frontend
 - 🤖 I would like to share with you my pet projects
-  - 📖 https://codepen.io/regeneratorl/full/GVYvKE I did it just for fun.
-You can see beautiful animation of Maths
+  - https://ryabv.github.io/2D-Platformer/ My first game written with Unity
-  - 🕺🏽 https://ryabv.github.io/animasync/ Soon it will be finished and you will be able to get HTML and CSS for synchronized animation of skeleton
+  - https://codepen.io/regeneratorl/full/GVYvKE Beautiful animation of Maths
 - 📫 How to reach me: vla.riabchenko@gmail.com